NicoHood/Hoodloader/Readme.md

 * shrink HID functions
 * note that drivers are always the same for updating
 * compile for different drivers/ids
-* HID reset with/without theis empty?
+* HID reset with/without the isempty?
 * Center gamepads with 0 to suit with clear reports
 * add clear reports command for hid begin
 * fix ubuntu bug